24aitor/Laralang/README.md

 *Default: mymemory*

+*Currently there are two available translators: apertium, mymemory.
+But we strongly recommend to use mymemory.*

 **setDebug()**

 Debug option let you to know the reason of an unexpected result with colorful messages in a specific translation.